Return to Help Index

 Ready for more brochures?

 |To request brochures for your medical office or special event please contact us at:

-Many of our customers want their swimwear to last through multiple seasons or to have the ability to hand down garments to younger siblings.
 To best preserve the quality of your products, we highly recommend the following care instructions:

 Here are a few things to keep in mind when choosing your UV Skinz.